Prof. Dr. Sanja Vraneš

 Marko Jelić, MSc, obtained his BSc EE & CS degree at the School of Electrical Engineering, University of Belgrade in September 2018 and later his MSc degree in September 2019.
 In parallel to currently being enrolled as a PhD student at the School of Electrical Engineering, he is currently working as a Junior Researcher Assistant at The Mihajlo Pupin Institute and is actively involved in five European research projects from the H2020 programme: IDEAS, REACT, RESPOND, InBetween and LAMBDA.
 His main focus is on novel applications of optimization algorithms in the domain of automated energy management of hybrid renewable energy systems.
 Marko is also working on developing energy benchmarking and energy saving services which are considered as critical components in the integration and deployment of futuristic IoT platforms that incorporates a large number of smart sensors and actuators in order to maximize efficiency for both users and energy suppliers.

 Dušan Popadić obtained his BSc EE & CS degree at School of Electrical Engineering, University of Belgrade (Department for Signals and Systems) in 2018 and his masters degree in 2019.
 He is currently a PhD student at the same faculty.
-He has been employed at Mihajlo Pupin Institute since 2019 as a Junior Research Assistant where he has worked on 3 European H2020 projects: InBetween, LAMBDA and TRINITY, and on ARTEMIS, a project financed by Ministry of Education, Science and Technological Development.
+He has been employed at Mihajlo Pupin Institute since 2019 as a Junior Research Assistant where he has worked on 3 European H2020 projects: InBetween, LAMBDA and TRINITY, and on ARTEMIS, a project financed by the Serbian Science Fund, Applied AI Programme.
 Dušan worked on developing an IoT system for smart buildings which relies on semantic technologies and which promotes efficient use of electrical energy.
 He is currently participating in the development of a platform for coordination and restoration of electrical power grids in Southeast Europe.